godotengine/godot-docs/classes/class_audioserver.rst

 Description
 -----------

-AudioServer is a low level server interface for audio access.
+AudioServer is a low-level server interface for audio access.
 It is in charge of creating sample data (playable audio) as well as its playback via a voice interface.

 Tutorials
 ---------